strata-org/jverify/docs/guide/src/class_invariants.md

   | ^
 ```

-So let's make the field `premiumFatures` nullable, using the `@Nullable` annotation:
+To resolve the above error, we need to let JVerify know that the field `premiumFeatures` is allowed to be null, by using the `@Nullable` annotation:
 ```java
 private @Nullable PremiumFeatures premiumFeatures;
 ```